MicrosoftDocs/msix-docs/msix-src/package/packaging-uwp-apps.md

 4. Save your **Package.appxmanifest** file after you have made the necessary edits for your app.

 If you are distributing your app via the Microsoft Store, Visual Studio can associate your package with the Store.
-To do this, right-click your project name in Solution Explorer and choose **Store**->**Associate App with the Store**.
+To do this, right-click your project name in Solution Explorer and choose **Publish**->**Associate App with the Store** (before Visual Studio 2019 version 16.3, the **Publish** menu is named **Store**).
 You can also do this in the **Create App Packages** wizard, which is described in the following section.
 When you associate your app, some of the fields in the Packaging tab of the manifest designer are automatically updated.

 ## Create an app package upload file